SpanningCloudApps/SB365-Powershell/samples.md

 ## Get Tenant Information

 You can use PowerShell to determine the status of your Spanning tenant and current payment status.
-The **Get-SpanningTenantInfo** function returns the number of licenses, users, assignments, and payment status.
+The **Get-SpanningTenantInfo** function returns the number of licenses (Standard and Archive), users, assignments, and payment status.
 The **Get-SpanningTenantPaymentInfo** returns only the payment status.

 ```powershell
 Get-SpanningTenantInfo